What are wild dogs?

 The Office of Environment and Heritage (OEH) and National Parks and Wildlife Service (NPWS) undertake wild dog management programs in many national parks and reserves along the coast, Great Diving Range, Northern, Central and Southern Tablelands and in the far north-west of the state.
 Because wild dogs are widespread and eradication is not feasible, priority programs for wild dog control have been established.
 These are outlined in our regional pest management strategies.

 The main objective of these programs is to minimise the impacts of wild dogs on livestock on adjoining lands.
 Management programs are also undertaken to minimise the risks that wild dogs pose to park visitors and staff.

-We work closely with other public-land managers, including the Department of Primary Industries, Local Land Services and Forestry Corporation of NSW and park neighbours to deliver cooperative control programs.
+We work closely with other public land managers, including the Department of Primary Industries, Local Land Services, the Forestry Corporation of NSW and park neighbours to deliver cooperative control programs.
 This includes the development of the wild dog management strategies.

-The NSW Wild Dog Management Strategy 2017–2021 identifies specific actions to ensure we maintain and build on existing wild dog management, policy, research and training approaches in NSW.
+The NSW Wild Dog Management Strategy 2022–2027 identifies specific actions to ensure we maintain and build on existing wild dog management, policy, research and training approaches in New South Wales.

 Read more about our wild dogs parks policy.